fanchy/ffpython/README.md

 	int a1 = 100; float a2 = 3.14f; string a3 = "OhWell";
     ffpython.call<void>("fftest", "test_base", a1, a2, a3);
 ```
 ### call python function, Support all STL type as arg or return value.
 Nine args can be supported.
-Vector and List for tuple and list in python,
-	map for dict in python.
+Vector and List for tuple and list in python,map for dict in python.
 ``` c++
 	vector<int> a1;a1.push_back(100);a1.push_back(200);
     list<string> a2; a2.push_back("Oh");a2.push_back("Nice");